Tip Toes

 Tip Toes is a 1927 British silent film comedy-drama, directed by Herbert Wilcox and starring Dorothy Gish and Will Rogers.
 The film is a loose adaptation of the stage musical Tip-Toes, with the action transferred from Florida to London.

 Plot

-Tip Toes (Dorothy Gish) and her two partners Uncle Hen (Rogers) and Al (Nelson Keys) have a struggling music-hall act.
+Tip Toes and her two partners Uncle Hen and Al have a struggling music-hall act.
 When they go for auditions, theatre managers are keen on Tip Toes as a solo, but do not want the men.
 Tip Toes turns down offers to go it alone out of loyalty to her fellows.
 In deep financial trouble, they decide as a last throw of the dice to book into a suite at a high-class hotel and put the story about that Tip Toes is a sophisticated heiress, while she tries to snag a wealthy gentleman.
 Tip Toes attracts the interest of a young peer, but the plans of the trio are constantly on the point of being undermined as Hen and Al get into a series of scrapes.